The Burning Land: Plot summary

-Uhtred needs money to gather men to attack Bebbanburg.
-Skade claims that Skirnir, her hated husband and Frisian pirate, has a hoard, so Uhtred sails to Frisia.
+Uhtred needs money to recruit men to attack Bebbanburg.
+Skade claims that Skirnir, her hated husband and a Frisian pirate, has a great treasure hoard, so Uhtred sails to Frisia.
 On the voyage, he and Skade become lovers.
-After he defeats and kills Skirnir, he is disappointed when Skirnir's treasure hoard fails to match Skade's description.
-When Skade demands half of the hoard as her share, Uhtred denies it to her.
-From that point on, Skade becomes his enemy.
-Uhtred winters at his close friend Ragnar's fortress at Dunholm.
+After he defeats and kills Skirnir, he is disappointed when the hoard fails to match Skade's description.
+When Skade demands half of it as her share, Uhtred denies it to her.
+Skade becomes his bitter enemy.

-That winter, they receive news that Alfred has died.
 Ragnar and two other powerful Northumbrian jarls, Cnut and Sigrid, plot to attack Wessex.
 During the meeting, an uninvited Haesten arrives and offers to attack Mercia first, to distract Alfred and draw away some of his forces.
-When Haesten leaves, Skade surprises Uhtred by going with him.
-Uhtred is caught in a conflict of loyalties, between the Danes with whom he was raised, and his oaths to Alfred and Aethelflaed.
-He also fears for his children's safety.
-His indecision is broken when his friend, the Welshman Father Pyrlig arrives.
+When Haesten leaves, Skade goes with him.
+Uhtred's friend, the Welshman Father Pyrlig, arrives.
 Pyrlig reminds Uhtred that he has given his oath to serve Aethelflaed, and "oaths made in love cannot be broken".

-Aethelred, Aethelflaed's husband, wishes to divorce her to break free of Alfred's domination of Mercia.
-He directs Lord Aldhem to rape Aethelflaed, which would give Aethelred the excuse of "adultery" to divorce her.
-Uhtred kills Aldhem, frees Aethelflaed, and reunites with his children.
+Aethelred, Aethelflaed's husband, wants to divorce her to break free of Alfred's domination of Mercia.
+He directs Lord Aldhelm to rape Aethelflaed, which would give Aethelred the excuse of "adultery" to divorce her.
+Uhtred kills Aldhelm and is reunited with his children and Aethelflaed.
 He and Aethelflaed then go to Aethelred's council, surprising him before the assembled Mercian lords.
-Warning of Jarl Haesten's advance, Uhtred tries to win the Mercian lords to his and Aethelflaed's side, asking them to bring their men to Lundene.
+Uhtred tries to convince the Mercian lords to adopt his war plan, asking them to bring their men to Lundene.
 Because Aethelred holds the purse-strings, only Lord Elfwold comes.
 Uhtred and Aethelflaed become lovers.
 Uhtred learns that Alfred had advised Aethelflaed to use Uhtred's oath to her to bring him back.
 Eventually, Steapa, Alfred's retainer and Uhtred's friend, brings an army of twelve hundred of Alfred's best house troops, along with Edward.
-Uhtred again refuses to give his oath to Edward.

 With these reinforcements, Uhtred decides to attack Haesten's two forts at Baemfleot (Benfleet), although Haesten is not there.
-Uhtred encounters and attacks a larger Danish force and is surrounded.
-He nearly loses the battle and his life, but is saved by Steapa's timely arrival with Alfred's troops.
-They capture one fort.
-The second is tougher, but Uhtred eventually takes it too.
+Uhtred encounters and recklessly attacks a larger Danish force.
+Surrounded, he is saved by Steapa's timely arrival with Alfred's troops.
+The Danes are routed, and some flee to the weaker fort.
+The gate is left open for the fleeing Danes, and Uhtred's men get inside and capture the fort.
+The second fort is much tougher, but Uhtred takes it too, throwing beehives inside to distract the defenders at a key point.

-In the hall, Uhtred finds Skade and a hoard of gold.
-Harald Bloodhair, crippled and vengeful over Skade's betrayal with Haesten, suddenly appears, embraces her and kills her.
+In the hall, Uhtred finds Skade and a hoard of treasure.
+Harald Bloodhair, crippled and vengeful over Skade's betrayal with Haesten, appears, embraces her, then kills her.
 He then asks Uhtred to kill him.
 Uhtred does, then meets with Edward, who says that he does not need Uhtred's oath as long as his sister has it.
 Uhtred and Aethelflaed then sail away.